patricklam/plam.new-webpage/content/top/nz-places.md

 * [TranzAlpine](https://www.greatjourneysofnz.co.nz/tranzalpine/) (July 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1232), [writeup](/post/20200822-arthurs-pass-and-the-tranzalpine/)): snowy mountains.
 * [Northern Explorer](https://www.greatjourneysofnz.co.nz/northern-explorer/) (November 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1295)): relaxing way of getting from Wellington to Auckland, if not speedy.
-* [Interislander](https://www.greatjourneysofnz.co.nz/interislander/): one of the easier ways of crossing the Cook Strait.
+* [Interislander](https://www.greatjourneysofnz.co.nz/interislander/): one of the easier ways of crossing the Cook Strait, though the plane is much faster.

 Also,
-* all but one Wellington commuter train line (Johnsonville missing)
+* all Wellington commuter train lines
 * Onehunga and Eastern Lines in Auckland

 ## Nature Reserves / Sanctuaries

 * [Otoruhanga Kiwi House](http://kiwihouse.org.nz/) (February 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1368)): there are a lot of inverted night/day kiwi houses in New Zealand but this is the first one we went to.
 We saw more active kiwi at Pūkaha though.
 * [Sanctuary Mountain](https://www.sanctuarymountain.co.nz/home) (February 2020): a break from cragging at Wharepapa South.
-* [Rotokare Scenic Reserve]((https://www.rotokare.org.nz/) (November 2022): drive-in predator-free reserve with kiwi that one can camp in.
+* [Rotokare Scenic Reserve](https://www.rotokare.org.nz/) (November 2022): drive-in predator-free reserve with kiwi that one can camp in.
 * [Pūkaha/Mount Bruce](https://pukaha.org.nz/) (June 2021, [pics](https://gallery.patricklam.ca/index.php?/category/1348)): has another kiwi house and the only captive kokako, Kahurangi (who says kokako), as well as the other species of kakariki (couldn't see the orange-fronted one though).
-* [Kapiti Island](https://www.doc.govt.nz/parks-and-recreation/places-to-go/wellington-kapiti/places/kapiti-island-nature-reserve/) (January 2020): "friendly" weka and kaka.
+* [Kapiti Island](https://www.doc.govt.nz/parks-and-recreation/places-to-go/wellington-kapiti/places/kapiti-island-nature-reserve/) (January 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1395)): "friendly" weka and kaka.
 * [Matiu/Somes Island](https://www.doc.govt.nz/parks-and-recreation/places-to-go/wellington-kapiti/places/matiu-somes-island/) (June 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1374)): small flocks of kakariki, easily accessible from Wellington by ferry and presumably kayak.
 * [Zealandia](https://www.visitzealandia.com) (all the time): shuttle is 50m from our place.
 * [Orokunui](https://orokonui.nz/) (December 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1382)): good Dunedin-based activity with takahē and Otago skinks.